Zuckerberg’s apologies have been a staple of Facebook scandals. Now the company offers defiance.

 “Facebook certainly misled and deceived the public, and so their investors may well have been deceived as well,” Sen. Richard Blumenthal (D-Conn.) told The Post on Sunday.
 He called on the SEC to take her allegations “very seriously.”

 Both Democrats and Republicans have lambasted Facebook for years, amid polls showing the company is deeply unpopular with much of the public.
 But despite that, little has been done to bring the company to heel.

 On Monday, White House press secretary Jen Psaki said President Biden supports “fundamental reforms” after the news reports detailing Haugen’s claims.
 “This is just the latest in a series of revelations about social media platforms that make clear that self-regulation is not working,” Psaki said.

 But despite the political pressure, Facebook is unlikely to return to the playbook it used in 2017, when Zuckerberg took to his personal Facebook page on the Jewish holiday of Yom Kippur to issue an apology and ask for forgiveness “for the ways my work was used to divide people rather than bring us together.”

-Zuckerberg’s apology was accompanied by a major initiative to invest resources in combating harms such as fake news and disinformation, hiring thousands of researchers and content moderators and creating a new forensic division that pursued bad actors, including foreign governments, seeking to manipulate public opinion on its service.
+His apology was accompanied by a major initiative to invest resources in combating harms such as fake news and disinformation, hiring thousands of researchers and content moderators and creating a new forensic division that pursued bad actors, including foreign governments, seeking to manipulate public opinion on its service.
+Haugen’s division, civic integrity, was a direct outgrowth of that investment.

-After the 2018 Cambridge Analytica scandal, Zuckerberg was initially quiet, but then began to adopt a talking point that Facebook “needed to take a broader view of its responsibilities” — which executives would use repeatedly for over a year.
+After the 2018 Cambridge Analytica scandal, Zuckerberg was initially quiet, but then began to adopt a talking point that Facebook “needed to take a broader view of its responsibilities,” which executives would use repeatedly for over a year.

 Katie Harbath, a former Facebook executive for public policy during both the Russian meddling and Cambridge Analytica scandals, said that previous controversies had resulted in extensive internal changes at the company, including an increased focus on privacy and research.
-But in the current moment, the company has changed its tone and approach.
+But in the current moment, Facebook has changed its tone and approach.
 She also noted that this is the first major scandal that comes from within.

 “This crisis feels different from others that Facebook has weathered because now they have more current and former employees speaking out and coming with documents.
 The company continues to defend itself, though with less apologizing,” she said, adding that the new approach felt more “honest” because the apologies were backfiring.

-In recent weeks, as the Wall Street Journal’s first reports based on Haugen’s leaked documents began to appear, employees debated whether the criticisms were fair in internal chat rooms, several current employees said.
+In recent weeks, as the Wall Street Journal first published reports based on Haugen’s leaked documents, employees debated whether the criticisms were fair in internal chat rooms, several current employees said.
 One person noted that the company’s public response to allegations about Instagram, that many teenagers have a positive response to Instagram, did not address research that it can be harmful to others.
 But some employees said that Haugen was making claims that went out of her area of expertise.

-Zhang, another one of Facebook’s whistleblowers, said that the company had also tried to discredit her after she came forward.
+Zhang, the other Facebook whistleblower, said that the company tried to discredit her after she came forward.
 “Facebook is increasingly struggling with the dichotomy of being an idealistic company that values openness and being a company that is for profit at the end of the day,” she said.

 Cristiano Lima contributed to this report.